-An employee assigned to 24-hour shift schedule or an Administrative Assignment may access up to twenty-one (21) shifts per year, or as required under RCW 38.40.060, or RCW 73.16.031-061 or as otherwise may be required by applicable state or federal regulations - whichever is greater.
+An employee assigned to 24 hour shift schedule or Administrative Assignment may access up to twenty-one (21) shifts per year, or as required under RCW 38.40.060, or RCW 73.16.031-061 or as otherwise may be required by applicable state or federal regulations - whichever is greater.

 Further, an employee who is required to be on active military duty shall receive from the City, commencing on the first day the employee reports for active duty and continuing for one year thereafter (or until the employee's discharge from active duty, whichever occurs first) dependent medical, dental and vision benefits if the dependents were covered as of the last day of service rendered to the City prior to reporting for active duty.
-The premiums for such dependent benefits shall be according to this Agreement.
+The premiums for such dependent benefits shall be according to this Agreement per Article 27 and listed in the Battalion Chief Active Employee Contribution rates document found on the City's benefits hub.